polkan-msk/photoroulette/README.txt

 == Description ==

-The interactive random post loader activated by site visitors.
+The interactive random post loader with thumbnails activated by site visitors.
 Being involved in process visitor makes more pageviews and stays longer!
 Plugin has 5 predefined color schemes, allows to select categories to get posts from.
 You can add several widgets simultaneously, each one has its own settings.
+Live preview: photoroulette.pwpcode.ru

 == Installation ==